DaVita: History

 In July 2021, a federal grand jury indicted DaVita and former CEO Kent Thiry on charges of labor market collusion alleging participation in conspiracies with Surgical Care Affiliates to suppress competition for the services of certain senior-level employees.
 The company and Thiry were acquitted by a jury in April 2022.
 In October 2021, the Federal Trade Commission imposed limits on the company engaging in more mergers in Utah because of its history of buying up competitors.

 In 2024, the Federal Trade Commission began investigating Davita along with Fresenius Medical Care under allegations they use illegal tactics to push smaller companies out of the market.

-In May 2025, the benefits fund of the United Food and Commercial Workers Local 1776 filed a proposed class-action lawsuit against DaVita and Fresenius Medical Care, a rival dialysis provider, alleging that the two companies illegally conspired to inflate treatment costs for dialysis patients by billions of dollars.
+In May 2025, the benefits fund of the United Food and Commercial Workers Local 1776 filed a proposed class-action lawsuit against DaVita and Fresenius Medical Care, a rival dialysis provider, alleging that the two companies illegally conspired to inflate treatment costs.